 IRR Bull$hitt Bookkeeping

-Public grants paid for Balfours solar systems on the Golf clubhouse, community hall and seniors centre.
+Balfour BC received grant money for solar systems on their Golf clubhouse, community hall and seniors centre.

 What is IRR bookeeping? ( IRR - internal rate of return)